-The proposed management actions for the ACEC would include: pursuing a mineral withdrawal for the ACEC; limit OHV travel in the ACEC to designated roads and trails; authorize no new surface-disturbing activities, subject to existing valid rights; and consider acquiring non-Federal lands in the vicinity of the ACEC identified as sites that have similar or potential habitat or have occurrences of the plant (BLM 2008, pp. 2-17).
+The proposed management actions for the ACEC include: pursuing a mineral withdrawal for the ACEC; limiting OHV travel in the ACEC to designated roads and trails; authorizing no new surface-disturbing activities, subject to existing valid rights; and considering acquisition of non-Federal lands in the vicinity of the ACEC identified as sites that have similar or potential habitat or have occurrences of the plant (BLM 2008a, pp. 2-17).
 While the area within the ACEC would be withdrawn from mineral resource exploration, development, and extraction by new claimants, mineral withdrawals are subject to valid existing rights of the mining claimant.
-Therefore, these types of activities could occur despite the mineral withdrawal (BLM 2008, pp. 4-50).
+Therefore, these types of activities could occur despite the mineral withdrawal (BLM 2008c, pp. 4-50).
+The BLM has tabled the plan amendment until 2010 (BLM 2008c, p.
+1).